The Greenland Business Association (GBA) wishes to encourage interest in economic policy and social development.

 The essay may either be in writing or in an electronic media format (radio, television, podcast, internet medium).

 At the Future Greenland conference on 18 and 19 May 2021, the GBA wishes to approach a clearer understanding of the concepts of economic independence and political autonomy.

 Possible topics for the essay could include:

-- How large will the real economic growth of Greenlandic society have to be to create the new tax revenues that could replace the block subsidy and cover the cost of taking over the tasks currently performed by the Danish state?
+* How large will the real economic growth of Greenlandic society need to be to produce the new tax revenues that will replace the block subsidy and cover the cost of taking over the tasks currently performed by the Danish state?
 How much will the workforce and the population need to grow to secure the necessary supply of labour?